← Back to Insights

 What organizations get wrong

 Most organizations still select leaders for international roles primarily based on their domestic track record.
-That assumption, that high performance at home predicts high performance abroad, is one of the most expensive mistakes in global talent management.
-It misses the specific capabilities that international contexts demand.
+The logic seems reasonable: if someone delivered results here, they will deliver results there.
+In practice, it is one of the most expensive mistakes in global talent management.

 Key Takeaways